Ukulele lessons online via Zoom

 The ukulele is generally strummed or picked with the fingers.
 My ukulele lessons cover most styles, from beginner to advanced level.

-You can play many styles of music on the ukulele, but very serious music doesn’t work so well due to the ‘cute factor’!
-It is generally used as an accompaniment for singers.
+You can play many styles of music on the ukulele, but very serious music doesn’t always work so well due to the ‘cute factor’!
+It is mostly used as an accompaniment for singers.

 I have been playing and teaching the ukuele for many years.
 Let me know if there is anything in particular you would like to work on.